 Grudges and bitterness are inevitable emotions that arise from pain, hurt, and resentment, affecting all of us at some point in life.
 However, how we choose to navigate through these emotions is within our control.
 Will we allow them to hinder our inner growth and destroy our inner peace, or will we seize the opportunity for healing and personal development?

-Holding grudges and bitterness because of pain, hurt, and resentment affect us all at some time in life.
+Grudges and bitterness from pain, hurt, and resentment happen to us all at some time in life.

 It’s an inescapable part of the human condition.
 Yet, despite that, we are still at choice as to how we journey through life’s hurts, resentments, and upsets.
 Do we allow them to be an opportunity for inner growth and healing, or enable them to destroy our inner peace?

 The world pushes and demands actions, but sometimes all we need is a little space to broaden our perspective.

 This is where expanding our viewpoint can be a powerful tool to face life’s challenges, because it provides insight, understanding, and appreciation of our experiences.